pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

 .. py:function:: getAllMonitorBoundsGlobal(bounds, refCon)

  This routine immediately calls your *bounds()* function the bounds (in boxels) of each full-screen X-Plane window within the X- Plane global desktop space.

+ :param bounds: Callback function to receive monitor bounds
+ :type bounds: Callable[[int, int, int, int, int, Any], None]
+ :param refCon: Reference constant passed to callback
+ :type refCon: Any
+ :return: None

  Note that if a monitor is not covered by an X-Plane window, you cannot get its bounds this way.
 Likewise, monitors with only an X-Plane window (not in full-screen mode) will not be included.